 - Encourage effort over perfection.
 Be mindful that kids tend to get intimidated when they have a hard time understanding material.
 They may get into negative self-talk like, "I can't do this."
 Even if they're truly thinking this way, parents may instead hear comments like, "I hate this." or "This is stupid."
 Remind your child or teen that doing his best effort is better than not doing it at all.

 - Prioritize.
-Coach and encourage that the order that homework is done based on urgency, complexity, and workload.
+Coach and encourage the order that homework is done based on urgency, complexity, and workload.
 At the same time, realize that some students do better by starting with easier tasks and that this can help spark them to tackle more demanding assignments.

 - Break it down.
 Reinforce breaking up homework time into manageable chunks and encourage taking regular breaks.
 Encourage moving around and walking away for a bit.
 Remind that an apple really does provide the same effect and is healthier than an energy drink.